Synerty/peek-plugin-diagram-generic-menu/README.rst

 ================================
-Peek Generic Diagram Menu Plugin
+Peek Generic Object Menu Plugin
 ================================

-This Peek Plugin provides generic menus from selectable diagram equipment, the menus will open other websites, passing information from the selected equipment and adding information found in the DocDB plugin.
+This Peek Plugin provides generic menus from selectable object equipment, the menus will open other websites, passing information from the selected equipment and adding information found in the DocDB plugin.